treeleaves30760/Cpp-Request/README.md

 ## Descriptiom

-This is a c++ library for web API request.
+This is a c++ library for web API request, you can use it like Python's request.

 ## Installation

-And use g++ for compile
+Use g++ for compile

 ```bash
 g++ -std=c++11 -lcurl [your_program_files]
 ```

-You can run the following command for example
+You can run the following command for testing and example

 ```bash
 g++ -std=c++11 -lcurl test/test.cpp Request.cpp Request.h